-I recommend making the legs of your carport at least one foot taller than the tallest vehicle you plan to own.
+Consider making the legs of your carport about one foot taller than the tallest vehicle you plan to own.
 Remember to include roll bars, top racks, and RV AC units in your height measurements.

 Note: If you close the gables of your carport, the clearance will be about three inches less than the leg height.
 For example, if your carport’s legs are 7’, the clearance will be about 6’ 9”.